bimdata/documentation-old/doc_sphinx/use_cases/use_case_iot.rst

  * ``fullscreen: false``: no fullscreen option
  * ``property: false``: no property button is displayed

-Basically, no UI interaction is needed.
+Basically, no UI interaction is needed in this data visualization.

 .. code-block:: javascript